DanielSeehausen/metoer-portfolio-website/README.md

   imports/ui/ProjectLink.jsx -- These links are displayed on the left hand side of the screen at chouxbe.us and each has a respective project description.
 Important note: all project description opacity is controlled via its projectLink and all descriptions should start with opacity=0 in the style sheet. the ProjectLink class will then do the rest when handling opacity changes.

+  All assets/images should exist in the main meteor application's 'public' folder! (not included here, but it will be included upon the creation of a meteor project)

 Important note:

   All image assets from the original chouxbe.us are not included in this project with the exception of several programming language icons.
 These icons were all originally made by Ben Hawker: https://github.com/hwkr/BitIcon/.